Dickey Lee Hullinghorst: 2008 campaign

-In October 2007, Hullinghorst announced her candidacy for the state house seat being vacated by term-limited Rep. Alice Madden.
+In October 2007, Hullinghorst announced her candidacy for the state house seat in District 10 being vacated by term-limited Rep. Alice Madden.
 She had no opposition in the Democratic primary and, in the general election, faced Republican Dorothy Marshall, a Boulder health insurance agent whose bid was endorsed by the Denver Post.
 Hullinghorst's campaign, however, was endorsed by the Boulder Daily Camera and the Boulder Weekly.
 Hullinghorst touted her government experience, and emphasized tax reform and the state budget in her legislative campaign.
 She ultimately won the general election with 75 percent of the popular vote.

 2009 legislative session

 For the 2009 legislative session, Hullinghorst was named to seats on the House Agriculture and Natural Resources Committee and the House State, Veterans, and Military Affairs Committee.

 2010 legislative session

 For the 2010 legislative session, Hullinghorst was named to the House Appropriations Committee, filling a seat previously held by Representative Kathleen Curry.